$6,595 | Completing Grades 9–12

 Luggage Note

-We recommend one checked bag and one carry-on backpack.
+We recommend one checked soft duffel bag (NOT a rolling suitcase) and a small carry-on backpack.

-• Forms & Waivers
+Forms & Waivers

 After enrollment, you'll get access to your RLT portal with required forms: health history, medical forms, participant waiver, and emergency contacts.
 These must be completed before the trip.